BenjiTrapp/http-request-smuggling-lab/lab-2-varnish/README.md

 * handshake
 * data transfer

-Like always, ar first the TCP or TLS connection is established with the backend.
+Like always, as a first step the TCP or TLS connection needs to be established with the backend.
 Next the handshake will be performed over the established connection.
 In the final step the WebSocket frames will be **transferred through the same TCP or TLS connection**.

 As a real hacker it's time to read how the WebSocket protocol is described in [RFC 6455](https://tools.ietf.org/html/rfc6455).